Policies & Procedures

-Residential facilities will be inspected on a weekly basis in accordance with Chinese practice to ensure cleanliness, functional facilities, and to check for health and safety concerns.
+In accordance with Chinese practice, residential facilities will be inspected on a weekly basis to ensure cleanliness, functional facilities, and to check for health and safety concerns.
 Students will be notified in advance and are recommended to be present at the inspection.
-If a DKU staff member suspects a student to be in violation of a Handbook or Room Assignment Agreement policy, the University reserves the right to perform a spontaneous room inspection without the prior notification to students.
+If a DKU staff member suspects a student to be in violation of a University and/or Housing policy, the University reserves the right to perform a spontaneous housing inspection without the prior notification to students.

 Residence Hall Opening & Closing Dates